CodeTanzania/ewea-web/README.md

 EWEA web is an Early Warning, Early Action tool that facilitates the disseminationn of warnings, communication and actions associated with the warnings.

-It that can be shared and analyzed in order generate insights for local authorities and communities to better manage disasters and increase resilience to disaster risk.
-The data is organized in core components.
+Information that is shared with the tool can be analyzed in order generate insights for local authorities and communities to better manage disasters and increase resilience to disaster risk.
+The data is organized in core components as shown below.

 ![EWEA Homepage](docs/images/home.png 'EWEA Homepage')